 (with video below) There is a new scam going around, coming to your email address or Facebook inbox as a personal message from somebody claiming to work for Facebook, say Shirley Herriott or Sheryl Sandberg - which are names scammers use often.
-It may be even from the founder Mark Zuckerberg and it mentions that you won the Facebook Lottery Sweepstakes!
+It may be even from the founder Mark Zuckerberg.
+It mentions that you won the Facebook Lottery Sweepstakes!

 In this article you'll learn not only how the scam works, but also how to easily identify if the profile of the person contacting you is fake or not.
 Let's take a look.